persinammon/code-poetry/README.md

 # code-poetry
 Code poetry I wrote c:

-What makes something a code poem?__
+What makes something a code poem?<br />
 a) it's written using features of a programming language
 b) it may or may not compile or run
 c) it deals with an emotional topic or the human condition